pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"raising-bad-type"+OR+"E0702")

 ### [E0703](#E0703) (bad-exception-context)<a name="E0703"></a>
-Exception context set to something which is not an exception, nor None Used when using the syntax "raise ... from ...", where the exception context is not an exception, nor None.
+Exception context set to something which is not an exception, nor None.

+Used when using the syntax "raise ... from ...", where the exception context is not an exception, nor None.
 This message can't be emitted when using Python < 3.0.

 **:x: Incorrect code**